wilfredinni/python-cheatsheet/docs/cheatsheet/functions.md

 ## Keyword Arguments

-To improve or code readability, we should be as explicit as possible.
+To improve code readability, we should be as explicit as possible.
 We can achieve this in our functions by using `Keyword Arguments`:

 ```python
 >>> def say_hi(name, greeting):